TrialPath

 Recruiting

 Patients eligible for this study have a type of blood cancer called T-cell leukemia or lymphoma (lymph gland cancer).
 The body has different ways of fighting infection and disease.
-No one way seems perfect for fighting cancers.
-This research combines two different ways of fighting disease, antibodies and T cells.
-Antibodies are proteins that protect the body from bacterial and other diseases.
+This study combines two different ways of fighting disease with antibodies and T cells.
+Antibodies are types of proteins that protect the body from bacterial and other diseases.
 T cells, or T lymphocytes, are special infection-fighting blood cells that can kill other cells including tumor cells.
-Both antibodies and T cells have shown promise treating patients with cancers, but have not been strong enough to cure most patients.
-T lymphocytes can kill tumor cells but there normally are not enough of them.
-Some researchers have taken T cells from a person's blood, grown more in the lab then given them back to the person.
-In some patients who've had recent bone marrow or stem cell transplant, the number of T cells in their blood may not be enough to grow in the lab.
-In this case, T cells may be collected from their previous transplant donor, who has a similar tissue type.
-The antibody used in this study, called anti-CD5, first came from mice that have developed immunity to human leukemia.
-This antibody sticks to T-cell leukemia or lymphoma cells because of a substance on the outside of these cells called CD5.
-CD5 antibodies have been used to treat people with T-cell leukemia and lymphoma.
-For this study, anti-CD5 has been changed so that instead of floating free in the blood it is now joined to the T cells.
+Both antibodies and T cells have been used to treat cancer; they have shown promise, but have not been strong enough to cure most patients.
+T cells can kill tumor cells but there normally are not enough of them to kill all the tumor cells.
+Some researchers have taken T cells from a person's blood, grown more of them in the laboratory and then given them back to the person.
+The antibody used in this study is called anti-CD7.
+This antibody sticks to T-cell leukemia or lymphoma cells because of a substance on the outside of these cells called CD7.
+CD7 antibodies have been used to treat people with T-cell leukemia and lymphoma.
+For this study, anti-CD7 has been changed so that instead of floating free in the blood it is now joined to the T cells.
 When an antibody is joined to a T cell in this way it is called a chimeric receptor.
-In the lab, investigators have also found that T cells work better if stimulating proteins, such as one called CD28, are also added.
-Adding the CD28 makes the cells grow better and last longer in the body, giving them a better chance of killing the leukemia or lymphoma cells.
-In this study investigators will attach the CD5 chimeric receptor with CD28 added to it to the patient's T cells or the previous bone marrow transplant donor's T cells.
-The investigators will then test how long the cells last.
-The decision to use the bone marrow transplant donor's T cells instead of the patient's will be based on 1) whether there is an available and willing donor and 2) the likelihood of the patient's T cells being able to grow in the lab.
-These CD5 chimeric receptor T cells with CD28 are investigational products not approved by the FDA.
-UPDATE: Please note that the Autologous Arm of this study is now closed.
+In the laboratory, investigators have also found that T cells work better if they also add proteins that stimulate T cells, such as one called CD28.
+Adding the CD28 makes the cells grow better and last longer in the body, thus giving the cells a better chance of killing the leukemia or lymphoma cells.
+In this study, investigators attach the CD7 chimeric receptor with CD28 added to it to T cells.
+Investigators will then test how long the cells last.
+These CD7 chimeric receptor T cells with CD28 are investigational products not approved by the Food and Drug Administration.

 PhasePhase 1